StardewModders/mod-assets/README.md

 #### How do I add a asset to this repository?
 *For simplicity, each asset author should have their own folder (Named after their GitHub username) for all their assets.
 Simply PR your assets into this folder, and if you want to clarify how people should credit you, include a readme in the folder with credit instructions.*

+## Licensing
+Assets in this repository can be used under either the MIT (https://github.com/StardewModders/mod-assets/blob/master/LICENSE) or the CC-BY 4.0 (http://creativecommons.org/licenses/by/4.0/) licence.